TSL 2021 International Student Debates & Summit: PROTECTING BIODIVERSITY

 Thank you to everyone who joined us for the TSL 2021 Partner Power: Protecting Biodiversity Summit, which took place 5-10 July 2021.
-With a focus on youth collaboration and biodiversity, we heard from experts who helped us understand why biodiversity is important, how we measure biodiversity, how partnerships help to protect it and what actions young people and educators can take to protect biodiversity into the future.
-With panel discussions, case studies and workshops featuring scientists, youth and projects from around the world, it proved an exciting and inspiring summit, empowering students, teachers and schools to take action for protecting biodiversity!
+With a focus on youth collaboration and biodiversity, we heard from experts who helped us understand why biodiversity is important, how we measure it, how partnerships can help to protect it, and what actions young people and educators can take to help protect biological diversity into the future.
+With panel discussions, case studies and workshops featuring scientists, youth and projects from around the world, it proved an exciting and inspiring summit, empowering students, teachers and schools to take action for protecting biodiversity.